aardjon/trad/README.md

 ## Setup & Running

-To run the app (locally or on any mobile device), you need the route database file named `peaks.sqlite` (currently not publiclyavailable for legal reasons).
-Put it into the data directory your operations system assigned to the `trad` application.
+To run the app (locally or on any mobile device), you need the route database file named `peaks.sqlite` (currently not publicly available for legal reasons).
+Put it into the data directory your operating system assigned to the `trad` application.
 Some examples for the data directory on different platforms are:
- - On Linux: $HOME.local/share/trad/
+ - Linux: `$HOME/.local/share/trad/`
- - On Windows: %APPDATA%\trad
+ - Windows: `%APPDATA%\trad`
- - On Android: /data/user/0/de.wesenigk.trad/files/
+ - Android: `/data/user/0/de.wesenigk.trad/files/`

 On startup, the expected file path is logged on the info level as follows: